 I didn't set out to become an internet entrepreneur.
 It was actually a very happy accident.

-Suddenly, and without much warning, massive changes were made to the program I worked under as a career specialist.
+Suddenly, and without much warning, massive changes were made to the program I worked under as a career coach.
 Working in that field was no longer a reasonable option for me, but I really did not want to return to a traditional office job while I had a very young child.

-In the course of researching resources for creating and promoting a website, I discovered Site Build It!, which is the set of all in one Internet business building tools I use to build and promote this site.
+In the course of researching resources for creating and promoting a website, I discovered Solo Build It! (back then, it was called Site Build It!).

-Since I launched this site I have seen some wonderful results
+Since I launched this site I have seen some wonderful results.

 I work on this site on a part time basis, and I earn a good part time income which is enough to:

-The income from my site also allowed me to cut back on selling at craft shows while I was pregnant and when my son was an infant (some of you may be more intrepid than I am, but running a craft booth while eight months pregnant was not something I looked forward to).
+The income from my site also allowed me to cut back on selling at craft shows while I was pregnant and when my son was an infant.
+Some of you may be more intrepid than I am, but running a craft booth while eight months pregnant was not something I looked forward to.

 I work every day doing something creative that is uniquely my own.
-My Internet business allows me to live, work and parent exactly the way I want to, and that, in my mind, is absolutely priceless.
+My internet business allows me to live, work and parent exactly the way I want to, and that, in my mind, is absolutely priceless.